Caistor Grammar School

 Caistor Grammar School is a selective school with academy status in the English town of Caistor in the county of Lincolnshire, England.
 The school was founded in 1630.
-It has since grown to be one of the most respected and highest performing schools in the East Midlands.
 The school has been awarded specialist sports and humanities status.
-The school attracts students from not only the town of Caistor, but also several surrounding settlements, including Grimsby, Brigg and Market Rasen.
-The current Headteacher is Shona Buck, who took up the position in September 2022, becoming the school's 28th head.
-Caistor Grammar was ranked first in Lincolnshire at both GCSE and A Level results in 2017.
-The school was ranked first at GCSE in 2018 and first at A level and GCSE in 2019.
+The headteacher is Claire Owens, who took up the position in September 2026, becoming the school's 29th head.
 In the 2017 Times newspaper league tables it is in the top ten mixed state schools in the country.
 The school was named Sunday Times Parent Power State Secondary School of the Year (East Midlands) 2018 in November 2017 and was the named the top school in the East Midlands by the Sunday Times in November 2019.
-It was also named school of the decade in the East Midlands in 2020.

 History

 Caistor Grammar School is an endowed school dating from the reign of Charles I. The Dissolution of the Monasteries in the reign of Henry VIII had destroyed the principal sources of education of the times, and the numerous schools endowed throughout England during the following reigns are evidence that public-spirited men recognised the need created and endeavoured to meet it.
 Among others was Francis Rawlinson, of South Kelsey, who died in 1630, bequeathing money to endow a school at Caistor, and William Hansard of Biscathorpe, who supplemented the original gift in 1634.
 The monies given were invested in the purchase of land at Cumberworth, and of the rectorial tithes of Bilsby, of which the governors are still lay impropriators.

 The original trustees were Sir Edward Asycough of South Kelsey, Sir William Pelham of Brocklesby and Sir Christopher Wray, Lord Chief Justice, and Jonathan Beltwick.
 Other trustees shouldered their responsibilities from time to time until 1885 when, under the Endowed Schools Act 1869, the Foundation was placed under an elective body of governors, the Vicar of Caistor being an ex-officio member.
 In 1908 the school was recognised by the Board of Education.

 On 11 November 1931 it celebrated its tercentenary in the presence of Sir Arthur Quiller-Couch.

 Lindsey County Council, based in Lincoln, proposed to close the grammar school as it decided there were not enough numbers for three grammar schools in the area.
 On 18 February 1960 fifty-two boys and girls at the schools walked the twenty six miles to Lincoln.
 They gave a petition to the Council's Chairman, Sir Weston Cracroft Amcotts.
 Following national press coverage the school was saved from closure.